imperva/dsfkit/README.md

 12. Continue by following the [CLI Upgrade Mode](#cli-upgrade-mode) beginning at step 1.

-**IMPORTANT:** It is safe to destroy the installer machine at any time, since currently no AWS resources are deployed during the upgrade process.
+**Note:** It is safe to destroy the installer machine at any time, since currently no AWS resources are deployed during the upgrade process.

 **The Installer Machine Deployment is now completed and a functioning upgraded version of DSF is now available.**